Dudley Dean: Business career

 After graduating from Harvard, Dudley worked for the El Paso and Western Railroad.
 He was also a reporter and columnist for the New York World and Boston Globe for a time.

 Dean was involved for most of his professional career in the mining business, and the companies with which he was associated had extensive land, lumber and mineral holdings in the Gogebic Range of northern Michigan.
 He was affiliated with the Keweenaw Land Association, Ltd. for more than 50 years.
 In 1920, Dean was the treasurer of the Keweenaw Land Association, at which time the company owned 400000 acre of timber and mineral lands in the copper belt of Michigan's Upper Peninsula.
 Dean eventually became the company's president.
 He was also the treasurer of the Newport Land Company.

 Family and friends

-Dudley's son, John H. Dean, also played football for Harvard and was captain of the 1933 team.
+Dudley married Kate Saxton Raynolds, the sister of judge Herbert F. Raynolds and opera singer Sarame Raynolds.
+One of their sons, John H. Dean, also played football for Harvard and was captain of the 1933 team.

 Dudley became friends with Joseph P. Kennedy as the two men spent summers together in Cohasset, Massachusetts.
 In 1922, Dudley led an unsuccessful campaign to have Kennedy admitted to the Cohasset Golf Club, and several of his letters lobbying for Kennedy's admission were published in the book, The Fitzgeralds and the Kennedys, by Doris Kearns Goodwin.

 Dean died at his home in Cohasset at age 79.